 Social media has brought a lot of positive outcomes to society in general, but especially to the evolution and possibility of relationships.
 The ability to stay connected across distances and time zones makes it possible to be in touch and maintain relationships with loved ones and friends.
 With the click of a button, we can see photos and life updates via Facebook, Instagram, Snapchat of those near and far.
-We can watch tv shows and comment with total strangers via Twitter.
+We can watch television shows and comment with total strangers via Twitter.
 We can know what any politician or celebrity is feeling or thinking by simply following their social media pages.
 We can even find love online through social media.

-Why Social Media Is Ruining Your Relationship
+Why Social Media is Ruining Your Relationship

 But social media has also a more sinister side.
 Unbeknownst to us, social media can make us feel depressed and inadequate about our own lives, therefore worsening our relationships with our romantic partners.

 Let’s take Facebook, for example.
 At any given moment you scroll through your feed only to see picture perfect posts from your friend and her “perfect” family enjoying a cruise.
 Her children are impeccably dressed and groomed.
 The boy’s hair is slicked back to perfection and the little sister’s bows match the flowers in her dress and her white mary jane shoes.
 “It’s the perfect family!” you say to yourself.
 Meanwhile,you’re thinking that your kids suck, that you would never be able to get your children to wear those outfits, nevermind pose together since they fight like cats and dogs and you’re pretty sure they hate each other.

 Social Media May Represent a Warped Reality

 Or let’s take your single friend, the one who’s always at the gym, posting pictures of her ripped body and her 6-pack tummy.
 She also has the luxury of traveling all the time and going out to new clubs and restaurants every weekend — or weekday!
 Of course, she doesn’t miss an opportunity to share with the world how fabulous her life is.